-Living in ArgentinaFotolia
+Living in Argentina?

-Living in Argentina enables most expats to lead a relatively comfortable life.
-Some of the best-known indices such as the Mercer Quality of Living Survey place the quality of life well above that in other Latin American nations.
-However, expat life in Argentina does not quite rival a move to such top-notch places as Switzerland or New Zealand.
+Living in Argentina lets most expats lead a relatively comfortable life.
+Some of the most well-known indices, such as the Mercer Quality of Living Survey, routinely rank Argentina well above other Latin American nations.
+However, living in Argentina is not quite as carefree as in such first-rate places as, for example, Switzerland and New Zealand.

-Medication and Physicians
+Pharmacies and Physicians